de-jaggl/sqlbuilder/README.md

 - Build queries with or without indentation

-### Choose Dialect
+### Choose dialect

-By default the MySQL-Dialect is chosen.
-To change the Dialect, you can pass your wanted Dialect to the `print()` or `build()`-method.
-The known Dialects are collected in the Utility-Class `Dialects`.
-Simple Example for choose the known Sybase-Dialect:
+By default the MySQL-dialect is chosen.
+To change the dialect, you can pass your wanted dialect to the `print()` or `build()`-method.
+The known dialects are collected in the Utility-Class `Dialects`.
+Simple example for choose the known Sybase-dialect:
 ```java
 Queries.select()
   .from(PERSONS)